 Incorporating Astronaut Training into Brown Recreation’s fitness program posed an immediate challenge, since fitness class passes cost $95 per student for the year–prohibitive for many students on a budget.
 As part of my Graduate Community Fellowship focused on Health and Wellness, I set out on a University-wide campaign to eliminate this financial barrier.
 Thanks to the Fellowship budget, the Graduate Student Council, the Medical Student Senate, and a community-crowned 1st prize at the Brown Student Agency Inspire Award, we were able to raise enough capital to pay for all Graduate and Medical students to receive free group fitness passes in the 2019-2020 academic year.
 Here’s the recorded presentation I gave to gain the Brown community’s support:

-After the first semester, I worked with two fellow Astronaut Trainees and doctoral students in the School of Public Health to analyze the initiative’s utilization.
+After the first semester, I worked with two fellow Astronaut Trainees doing their doctoral dissertations in the School of Public Health to analyze the initiative’s utilization.
 Our goal was to determine if there was a relationship between free classes and increased engagement.
-We found a 4x increase in unique participants and classes attended among Graduate and Medical students.
+We found a 4x increase in unique participants and classes attended among Graduate and Medical students vs. Undergraduate students, and an 8x increase in overall engagement over the prior two years.
 This was corroborated by accounts from other instructors who noticed a marked shift in class makeup from undergraduate students to graduate and medical students.
+I also worked with Brown Recreation to develop an informational brochure to provide information on ways to prevent overtraining and the classes that were offered [link].
 Together, these qualitative and quantitative metrics demonstrated the initiative’s effectiveness.

 Separately, as part of my Graduate Community Fellowship, I organized a Wellness month for the Graduate community.
 This included talks from Brown Wellness (BWell), a collaborative international dance fitness event with other Graduate Community Fellows, and several “Heavy Petting”/dog therapy events on the Main Green for the whole community to enjoy.